esenum/gitLesson/README.md

 # gitLesson
 Ctrl+Future Training: Git Fundamentals

-##Training to introduce the cohorts hwo to push from local environment to Github
+##Training to introduce the cohorts how to push from local environment to Github